Gold (2016 film): Plot

 Kenny is disconsolate and seems to be defeated, but Mike flies to the US and offers a plan to win their mine back.
 They manage to convince the president's son to join them in business after Kenny proves himself by stroking a tiger.
 The mine is reopened with Washoe receiving 15% of what now is a $30 billion business.

 Kenny thinks of going back to Kay but, seeing her flirting with another man at her new job, decides against it.
 Kenny is then told that he has been honored with a golden pickaxe, the greatest prize for a prospector.
 The evening of the presentation comes, and he goes with Mike, who walks out during Kenny's speech.

 The next day something has gone wrong as Kenny drives to his office and has to push his way through an angry crowd of people.
 It is then announced that Mike had faked the whole mine as he planted gold in the samples using a method called 'salting'.
 The gold that he planted was in fact 'river gold' that had been seen earlier in the film.
 Mike had traded freshwater for the people's river gold so that he could fake the gold mine.
 Mike is reported to have fled.

 Kenny is then questioned by the FBI.
 He retells his story from a chair in his hotel room that he now cannot afford.
 The FBI agents seem to believe him and state that Mike was later captured by the Indonesian authorities while on the run and then possibly forced to jump out of a helicopter, some 1000 feet above the jungle.
 The corpse had its hands and face chewed clean off by wild animals, so Acosta's death is never proven.
-The agents also say that both the Indonesian minister and Mike dumped their stocks before the scandal broke and that Mike possessed 164 million US Dollars when he fled.
+The agents also say that both the Indonesian minister and Mike dumped their stocks before the scandal broke and that Mike possessed $164 million when he fled.

 Kenny returns to Kay's house where he apologizes and later looks through his mail received since they have been apart.
 He opens one envelope and finds the napkin Mike and he signed as a contract, reading "50–50".
 Beneath the napkin is a deposit slip for $82 million to First Bank of Gibraltar, Queens Lane Branch, United Kingdom.